On iPad, please enable Files integration in the app's preference.

 Sync via third-party cloud storages

-"Files Integration" makes it easy to synchronize projects across multiple devices of the same user via Dropbox, OneDrive, Google Drive, etc. Below, the example demonstrates how to sync projects via OneDrive.
+"Files Integration" makes it easy to sync projects across multiple devices of the same user via Dropbox, OneDrive, Google Drive, etc. Below is an example of syncing projects via OneDrive.

-The file transferring is controlled by the OneDrive service, and the app has no control over when and how the project files transfer among devices.
+The OneDrive service controls file transfer, and the app has no control over when and how project files are transferred between devices.

-Most of the time, OneDrive works well, and the file sync is speedy.
-However, if you find the synchronization can not complete as expected in time.
+In most cases, OneDrive works well, and file syncing is fast.
+However, if you find that the sync is not completing on time as expected.

 - Please make sure that you are using the SAME OneDrive account on multiple devices.

-- Access OneDrive website to check if the project files have been transferred to the OneDrive server.
+- Go to the OneDrive website to verify that the project files have been transferred to the OneDrive server.

-- To check if the project files synchronization completed to the device, please check the project files in the "Files" app (developed by Apple) or the OneDrive app (developed by Microsoft) on the iOS device.
+- To verify that the project files have completed synchronization with the device, check the project files in the Files app (developed by Apple) or the OneDrive app (developed by Microsoft) on the iOS device.

-- Check the last modified time of the project file on the device to make sure that the synchronization completed.
+- Check the time of the last modification of the project file on the device to ensure that synchronization is complete.

-Because tasks in the project schedule are in a TREE structure, there are tight relationships between them.
-For example, there are the date constraint relationships via the task links, and the parent-child via task group hierarchy relationships.
+Since tasks in the project plan are in a TREE structure, there are close relationships between them.
+For example, the date constraint relationships via task links, the parent-child relationships via task group hierarchies.

-Editing two or more task items at the same time will cause severe logic problems.
-Following are some cases which may cause logic problems when operating on two devices at the same time:
+Editing two or more task items at the same time leads to significant logical problems.
+The following are some cases that can lead to logic problems when editing on two devices simultaneously:

-- (On Device A), add a task to a task group; (On Device B), the same task group is being removed.
+- (On device A), add a task to a task group; (On device B), remove the same task group.

-- (On Device A), assign a project member to a task; (On Device B), the project member is being removed from project resources.
+- (On device A), assign a project member to a task; (On device B), remove the project member from project resources.

-- (On Device A), move a task to change date; (On Device B) Move another task, which is the successor of the being moved task on the Device A.
+- (On device A) move a task to the modification date; (On device B) move another task that is the successor to the moving task on device A.

-- (On Device A), we find the project data been changed unexpectedly.
-For example, the task work is updated to an unexpected value "automatically."
-We are confused and think it is a bug; (On Device B), actually, someone else changed the task work on the Device B.
+- (On device A) we find that the project data has been changed unexpectedly.
+For example, the task work is "automatically" updated to an unexpected value.
+We are confused and think it is an error; (On device B) someone else has actually changed the task work on device B.